This web page constitutes my official INFS 410 Course Syllabus, and was last

 For technical issues, contact the UTM Help Desk (www.utm.edu/helpdesk).

 This is a senior-level course.
 Be prepared to put in the time and effort.
-There is no room for slackers.
+Slacking is not tolerated.

 Course Requirements, Assessments, Evaluations, Major Assignments, and Exams:

-- Comprehensive Final Exam (700 points, no exemptions)
+- Comprehensive Final Exam (points T.B.D., no exemptions)

 - Compute total points awarded, divided by the total points possible,